Guid75/goodknight/README.md

-An adaptation of the "Richard Ritterschlag" chidren's game.
+An adaptation of the "Richard Ritterschlag" (also known as "Brandon The Brave" in the USA or "Défis de chevalier" in France) chidren's game.

 Uses ASCII for board display (because it is challenging).